couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

 ## couchbase-cli Tool

 You can find this tool in the following locations, depending upon your platform.
-Be aware that this tool is known as a **cluster-wide operation**, this means when you run the command it will impact and entire cluster.
+This tool can perform operations on an entire cluster, on a bucket shared across an entire cluster, or on a single node in a cluster.
 For instance, if you use this tool to create a data bucket, it will create a bucket that all nodes in the cluster have access to.

 <a id="table-couchbase-admin-cmdline-couchbase-cli-locs"></a>

 **Linux**    | `/opt/couchbase/bin/couchbase-cli`
 -------------|-----------------------------------------------------------------------------------------
-**Windows**  | `C:\Program Files\couchbase\server\bin\couchbase-cli.exe`
+**Windows**  | `C:\Program Files\Couchbase\Server\bin\couchbase-cli.exe`
 **Mac OS X** | `/Applications/Couchbase Server.app/Contents/Resources/couchbase-core/bin/couchbase-cli`

 This tool provides access to various management operations for Couchbase Server